 Dartmouth real estate guide & listings for sale

-Dartmouth offers a relaxed ambience and will appeal to home buyers who enjoy spending time outdoors.
-Public green spaces are very well-distributed and there are over 150 of them close by for residents to unwind in, making them easy to access.
-This part of Halifax is also quiet, as there are low levels of noise from traffic - however some areas can be quite loud, especially closer to the railway line.
+Dartmouth is a fairly good community to buy a house in for those who prefer a slower-paced atmosphere.
+Green spaces are easy to reach since there are over 150 of them close by for residents to unwind in.
+This part of the municipality is also reasonably good for those who prefer a quiet atmosphere, as there tend to be low levels of noise from traffic - however some areas can be quite loud, especially near the railway line.

-Around one third of properties in Dartmouth were constructed in the 1960s and 1970s, while the majority of the remaining buildings were constructed pre-1960 and in the 1980s.
-Single detached homes are the main housing type, representing about 40% of dwellings in this area, while small apartment buildings and townhouses are also present in the housing stock.
-The split between homeowners and renters is about even.
-This area has a good choice of unit sizes, ranging from lofts to four or more bedrooms.
+Roughly one third of homes in Dartmouth were built in the 1960s and 1970s, while most of the remaining buildings were built pre-1960 and in the 1980s.
+The majority of the housing stock of this community is made up of small apartment buildings and single detached homes, whereas the rest are mainly townhouses.
+The proportions of homeowners and renters are about even.
+This community also has a good selection of housing size options - it is quite easy to find houses ranging from lofts to four or more bedrooms.